seredes/EEG_data/README.md

 Each gz. file stands for one trial, and there are 10 trials for each condition.

 The .gz trial file is the object passed in the function `import_eeg_file`, contained in the EEG_load_function.py file.
 The function returns a dataframe with 64 columns, one for each electrode.

+**FINAL OUTCOME FROM FULL DATASET**

+At the end, the script should run on the full dataset,`eeg_full.tar`, and return six dataframes for the means, and six dataframes for the standard deviation.
+Each one of the six dataframes represents the average for a condition for a group.
+Thus:
+- average frequency for control group, single stimulus
+- average frequency for control group, double stimulus matched
+- average frequency for control group, double stimulus non matched
+- average frequency for alcoholic group, single stimulus
+- average frequency for alcoholic group, double stimulus matched
+- average frequency for alcoholic group, double stimulus non matched

+Each one of the dataframes will have a header row and 256 rows, one for each timepoint.
+It will have one index column for the timepoints, and then 64 columns, one for each channel.

+Basically, each dataset looks like the output of